Opera in the United States: Colonial era

 The first opera known to have been performed in the American colonies was the ballad opera Flora, which was performed in Charleston, South Carolina in 1735.
+Later in the century, The Beggar's Opera was performed in New York City in 1750.
+This continued the trend of the popularity of ballad operas.

 Opera in New Orleans began prior to the Louisiana Purchase, with the first recorded opera being a performance of André Grétry's Sylvain in May 1796.